aisingapore/PeekingDuck/docs/source/tutorials/04_peaking_duck.rst

 Object tracking is the application of CV models to automatically detect objects in a video and to assign a unique identity to each of them.
 These objects can be either living (e.g. person) or non-living (e.g. car).
-Then, as these objects moved around in the video, they are identified based on their assigned identities and tracked according to their movements.
+As they move around in the video, these objects are identified based on their assigned identities and tracked according to their movements.

 This tutorial demonstrates using :mod:`dabble.statistics` with a custom node to